paulipa/sico-wiki/tools/buyback.md

 While random items have a higher tax rate it is most often more time efficient to sell them to buyback compared to spending the time to haul them to the market yourself.

 ## Why to use the buyback and why is there a tax?
-There are several benefits that you will receive by using the coalition buyback system.
+There are several benefits that you will receive by using the LINE buyback system.
 Not only will it make sure that you are paid enough for your items, it also saves you a huge amount of valuable time as you do not need to move your assets to any hubs to be sold.
 All the prices we use are coming right from the largest trade hub in EVE: Jita 4-4, which means when you sell items via the system it is like selling your items in Jita.
 The system is designed to:

 - Allow us to buy ore and ice from you based on compressed ore prices instead of raw ore prices.
 This way you do not have to compress your ore and you still get paid as it would be compressed!
 - Save you from training for refining skills or setting up compression arrays as we do this on your behalf!